Just cause: Required after 12 months of tenancy. Relocation assistance required for no-fault evictions.

 4. Just Cause Eviction Protections

-• Sale of property to buyer who will occupy
+Landlord selling the unit to a buyer who will occupy it

 5. Resources for Oregon City Tenants